jonas-masharqa/fizzbuzz-js/README.txt

 Question 7:

-Expectations in testing what we are telling the test what WE want the outcome to be.
+Expectations in testing are what we are telling the test what WE want the outcome to be.
 So i'm EXPECTING "example" to be equal to "example".

 Question 8: